a dictionary, encyclopedia, or other comprehensive reference work describing the terminology used in assembling jigsaw puzzles

 Lost in Space

 Amelia Earhart: A piece that went missing, and you're determined to keep looking till you find it.

 Missing Link: A border piece missed when setting out the puzzle, which ended up in the Stockyard with all the other pieces.
-Note that these are most often pieces that didn't require Cow Tipping, which tends to call attention to them.
+Note that these are most often pieces that didn't require Cow Tipping, which calls attention to border pieces.

 Klingon: A piece that stuck to your hand when you leaned over the table.

 Hiding in Plain Sight: A piece that's sitting on top of an assembled area of the puzzle that you don't know is there and keep passing over.